lcroy/ToD4IR/README.md

 Multi-Domain Wizard-of-Oz dataset ([MultiWOZ](https://github.com/budzianowski/multiwoz)).
 Each dialogue consists of a goal, multiple user and system utterances as well as a belief state.

-The belief state have three sections: semi, record and recorded.
-Semi refers to slots from a particular domain.
-Record refers to recording operators' activities for a particular task.
-It includes slots which need to be updated to the system database, for example, task name, employee's name, timestamp.
-It helps to track the manufacturing tasks.
-Recorded is a sub-list of record dictionary with information about the recorded entity (once the recording has been made).
+The belief state have two sections: DB_request and T_inform.
+DB_request refers to slots that need to be used for query the database.
+T_inform includes slots which relate to the task.
+Each of them includes required (req) and optional (opt) sections. "req" contains all the slots must be obtained during the dialogue while the slots in "opt" are the optional.